 With a background in theatre arts and a Master of Divinity from Candler School of Theology at Emory University, Carrie brings a unique and collaborative spirit alongside theological language.
 Her passion is to reach Cooperative Baptists where they are through CBF events and experiences—inviting them deeper into the CBF family, equipping them through engaging conversations and resources, and transforming together as we continue to be led by the Holy Spirit and center ourselves in Christ’s call to be the church that welcomes all.

-When Carrie isn’t providing communications and marketing support, she enjoys her work with Main Street Theatre in Tucker, Ga., watching Gilmore Girls (again!) and eating fun snacks at Walt Disney World.
+When Carrie isn’t planning experiences, she enjoys her work with Main Street Theatre in Tucker, Ga., watching Gilmore Girls (again!) and eating fun snacks at Walt Disney World.

 She joined the CBF staff in October 2014.